Posted byon July 26, 2012

 Gift Cards.
 In addition to Amazon, you can also get other gift cards that have a decent conversion.
 For example a Walmart gift card goes for $100 for 10,000 points, or 1 cent per point, so they make sense if you are going to shop at the store.
 If not, you’ll need to figure in the discount to resell at Plastic Jungle at 96%.

 Statement Credits.
 This is where your ThankYou points won’t stretch as far.
 The conversion for statement credits is only $100 for 20,000 points or .5 cents per point, so you’re much better off to use one of the other options.
+Update: You can now redeem 1,000 points for $10 1 cent per point.

 Cash Rewards.
 Like the statement credits, the cash rewards aren’t your best option either.
 At a conversion of $100 for 20,000 points, again .5 cents per point, you are again leaving money on the table.
+Update: You can now redeem at 1 cent per point.

 Combine Accounts.
 You can link all of your Citi cards that earn ThankYou points to one ThankYou account.
 It makes it easier to redeem your points.
 You can link your accounts online once you are logged into the Thank You website.